 When it is hot and humid outside, the risk of dehydration increases.
 When the air is humid, sweat cannot evaporate and cool the body as quickly as it usually does.
 This can lead to an increase in body temperature and the need for more fluids.
 Dehydration occurs when the body loses more fluid than it is provided.
 Mild to moderate dehydration can be reversed by drinking more fluids.
 Severe dehydration needs immediate medical attention.

-Symptoms of mild to moderate dehydration include: thirst (although I did not feel thirsty), tiredness, dizziness or light headiness, headache, sleepiness, decreased urine output.
+Symptoms of mild to moderate dehydration include: thirst, tiredness, dizziness, lightheadedness, headache, sleepiness, and decreased urine output.
 Urine color is amber, more like apple juice, instead of clear to light lemonade.
-Pregnant individuals, as well as infants, children, endurance athletes, older adults, and people with chronic illnesses have a higher risk of dehydration especially on hot humid days.
+Pregnant individuals, as well as infants, children, endurance athletes, older adults, and people with chronic illnesses have a higher risk of dehydration, especially on hot days.

 Before exercising, mowing the lawn, or taking part in other outdoor activities, be sure to drink water and continue to drink water at regular intervals.
 Running and other strenuous activities increase the body’s need for fluids.
 Sport drinks are a good option for high intensity activity, lasting longer than 60 minutes.
 Sports drinks contain carbohydrates and electrolytes (sodium and potassium).
 Sodium retains fluid which helps to maintain hydration during.